-Dow storms back after dipping into correction
+Dow roars back for 567-point gain after scary start

 Major markets in Europe shed roughly 2%, and stocks in Germany, Sweden and Spain fell into a correction.
 Japan's Nikkei nosedived 4.7%, while Hong Kong's Hang Seng suffered a loss of 5.1%.

-"We can all admit that the market went parabolic in the first 4 weeks of 2018 and we're just back to square one," Peter Boockvar, chief investment officer at Bleakley Advisory Group, wrote in a report on Tuesday.

-After months of unusual calm, fear has raced back onto Wall Street in dramatic fashion.
+After months of unusual calm, fear has raced back onto Wall Street.

 The VIX index of market volatility spiked by a record 116% on Monday, to the highest level in more than two years.
 It ripped higher again Tuesday, then calmed down.
+At the end of the day, the VIX was down about 20%.

+David Lebovitz, global market strategist at JPMorgan Asset Management, said that while volatility may remain "elevated" for days, "we are closer to the end than we are to the beginning."

 That's a relief because investors have become concerned that the era of extremely low interest rates that propped up stock prices for years may soon be over.
 The fear is that the U.S. economy could overheat, forcing the Federal Reserve to aggressively raise interest rates.
 That could take a lot of air out of the stock market.

-"There is concern that it won't take much of a rise in interest rates to create havoc," said Ed Yardeni, president of the investment advisory firm Yardeni Research.
-"2008 spooked us all.
-Very few people understood that credit markets can create a domino effect worldwide."

-Despite the heavy selling, the Dow is still up significantly since President Trump's election.
+Despite the heavy selling, the Dow is still up more than 6,500 points since President Trump's election.
 But that's down significantly from the 8,000-point gain it was showing a few weeks ago.

 It's becoming clear stocks ran up too far, too fast in the euphoria over Trump's tax cuts and the improving economy.
 The U.S. unemployment rate is sitting at 17-year lows and global growth has gained momentum.

 "The tax cut euphoria drove stocks up at an unsustainable pace," Scott Minerd, global chief investment officer at Guggenheim Partners, wrote in a research note.
-But concerns about oversupply in the bond market and higher interest rates have been growing, he added.

 Market analysts have long been saying the market was overdue for a cooling-down period.
-The question now is how far stocks will retreat before investors feel emboldened to start buying again.
+Now that the sell-off has happened, at least some investors feel emboldened to start buying again.

-"This correction is a healthy development for the markets in the long run, and the equity bull market, while bloodied, is not broken," Minerd said.

-Yardeni agrees, pointing to the strength of the economy and corporate profits.

 "The fundamentals are great.
-Earnings have been on fire," he said.
+Earnings have been on fire," said Ed Yardeni, president of the investment advisory firm Yardeni Research.
 "I'm still bullish."

 -- CNNMoney's Donna Borak and Rishi Iyengar contributed to this article.